lionelmace/iks-lab/book/deploy-custom-domain.md

     kubectl get secrets -n ibm-cert-store
     ```

-## Re-deploy your app with the new domain
+## Update the ingress with the new domain

 1. Edit your yaml to replace the default domain by the new custom domain.